 How to Mix 808s

 This article has pretty much been due for a while.
 Making 808s really hit hard is a little tricky.
-But I’m going to break it down along with some audio examples (and some 808s you can happily nab for your own use).
+But I’m going to break it down along with some audio examples.

 First, an 808 kick is a catch-all for sine wave based kicks.
 Many “808s” are not actually from a Roland TR-808 at all.
 “808s and Heartbreaks,” for example, primarily relied on 909s.